By Tom House, PhD, with Lindsay Berra

 Opposite and Equal Can Be Hard for Kids

 A baseball weighs five ounces, while an average baseball glove weighs 26 ounces.
-So, one of the biggest issues we see is that the glove is too big or too heavy for a pre-adolescent, and he or she isn’t strong enough to keep the glove up or manipulate it into proper position.
+So, one of the biggest issues we see is that the glove is too big or too heavy for a pre-adolescent, and he or she isn’t strong enough to keep the glove up or swivel and stabilize it into proper position.
 A lot of young pitchers will drop the glove down toward the ground and then back to the hip because they lack the functional strength to hold up that extra pound of weight.
 This obviously gets easier as pitchers mature and grow stronger, but you can address it in two ways.
 First, have young pitchers use the lightest glove possible; they don’t need a laundry basket-sized glove on the mound!
 Second, try putting a baseball in their glove in practice when playing catch and doing bullpens.
 Having the extra ball in the glove increases their proprioceptive awareness of where the glove is in space and also overloads to build strength.

 Good Balance Can Take Care of Swivel and Stabilize